ChaoticOS/Shade/Net Installer/README.md

         sudo ./shade.sh
  -  Follow the Procedure at last you will found your os customised as per your choice

-<sub><sup>1</sup> Ubuntu 20.04 Minimal Doesn't Support UEFI</sub>
+<sub><sup>1</sup> Ubuntu 20.04 Minimal Doesn't Support [UEFI](https://help.ubuntu.com/community/Installation/MinimalCD#mini_system_in_UEFI_mode)</sub>

 <sub><sup>2</sup> Ubuntu 20.04 Server have some issues with Tasksel and apt repository</sub>

 ### Compatibility
- -  Ubuntu 20.04 will work completely fine
+ -  Ubuntu 20.04 will work completely fine and Tested Completely
- -  Tested on Ubuntu 20.04 Minimal Installer
+ -  Ubuntu Desktop Iso also work fine
- -  Ubuntu 20.04 Server will work fine but have some issues Tasksel
+ -  Ubuntu 20.04 Server will work fine but have some issues Tasksel and apt
- -  Testing needed to test on different ubuntu versions
+ -  Testing needed to test on different distributions

 ### Downloads